TsumiNa/ShotgunCSP/README.md

 ## Contributing

-We welcome contributions to improve **Shotgun CSP**.
+We welcome contributions to improve **ShotgunCSP**.
 Please fork the repository and submit your pull requests.

 ## Acknowledgements